 imgix completes several options in sequence when a purge is requested:

 - The request is revalidated against the image in your Source.
 If the image is unchanged (returns a 304 status code), then the purge process stops.
-This is why any changes to an image, such as replacement or removal, have to start with your Master Image at the Source.
+This is why any changes to an image, such as replacement or removal, have to start with your Origin Image at the Source.